osu-cass/seagrant-wiki/docs/getting-started.md

 - `sencha app build --run android` or `ios`
 - Uses connected phone or `android avd` emulator.
 - You can also open the Xcode project in *platforms/ios*.

+## iTunes Connect

+- Manually verify the app's display name and bundler identifier are the same as in iTunes Connect
+- Disable and Re-enable Automatic Signing
+- Invent a new version and build number before archiving